Curtis-Aaron/cit325/05-cursors-collections/README.md

-The lab is designed to teach you how to work with cursor loops, SQL collections, and an UPDATE statement in a range for loop.
+This lab is designed to teach you how to work with cursor loops, SQL collections, and an UPDATE statement in a range for loop.
 The anonymous block PL/SQL program should achieve these objectives:
 <ul>
   <li>Learn how to instantiate an empty collection.</li>
   <li>Learn how to extend memory space in a collection one element at a time.</li>